vmware-tanzu/velero/design/csi-snapshots.md

 These act as requests to the CSI driver to perform a snapshot on the underlying provider's volume.
 This can largely be accomplished with Velero `BackupItemAction` and `RestoreItemAction` plugins that operate on these CRDs.

-Additionally, changes to the Velero server and client code are necessary to track `VolumeSnapshots` that are associated with a given backup, similarly to how Velero tracks its own [`volume.Snapshot`][4] type.
+Additionally, changes to the Velero server and client code are necessary to track `VolumeSnapshot`s that are associated with a given backup, similarly to how Velero tracks its own [`volume.Snapshot`][4] type.
 Tracking these is important for allowing users to see what is in their backup, and provides parity for the existing `volume.Snapshot` and [`PodVolumeBackup`][5] types.
 This is also done to retain the object store as Velero's source of truth, without having to query the Kubernetes API server for associated `VolumeSnapshot`s.